Chapter 5: Financial Management

 G. Bank Accounts

 Student Organizations may choose to do their banking with any financial institution.
 It is recommended that all bank statements be mailed to the address below to ensure access for all officers involved in the organization.
-This is the Student Life Office address and all mail received is distributed to organization mailboxes.
+This is the Department of Campus Life Office address and all mail received is distributed to organization mailboxes.

 Have bank statements mailed to: